PREDICTING Genomics Uptake in the Clinic

 The PREDICT program is one of several personalized medicine initiatives at Vanderbilt overseen by the Associate Vice Chancellor of Personalized Medicine.
-John Peterson, an Internist and Assistant Professor of Biomedical Informatics and Medicine at the Vanderbilt University School of Medical, has been tasked with overseeing and evaluating the impact of the PREDICT program on clinical medicine.
+Josh Peterson, an Internist and Assistant Professor of Biomedical Informatics and Medicine at the Vanderbilt University School of Medical, has been tasked with overseeing and evaluating the impact of the PREDICT program on clinical medicine.

 The PREDICT program currently covers five drugs.
 Patients are genotyped using a VeraCode ADME Core Panel from Illumina (184 variants in 34 genes) on the BeadXpress platform.
 All the testing occurs in Vanderbilt's Molecular Diagnostic Laboratory under CLIA conditions.

 PREDICT attempts to identify at-risk patients before they need any drugs; testing early ensures that patients’ genomic data is on file when drugs are needed.